-- 1. An affected person may file a petition with the District requiring that the District contract with the SOAH to conduct a hearing appealing the reasonableness of the desired future condition.
-The petition must be filed not later than the 120th day after the date on which the District adopts a desired future condition under Section 36.108(d-4), Texas Water Code.
-The petition must provide evidence that the District did not establish a reasonable desired future condition of the groundwater resources in the management area. - 2.
-In this Rule, "affected person" means: - a.
+1. An affected person may file a petition with the District requiring that the District contract with the SOAH to conduct a hearing appealing the reasonableness of the desired future condition.
+The petition must be filed not later than the 120th day after the date on which the District adopts a desired future condition under Water Code Section 36.108(d-4).
+The petition must provide evidence that the District did not establish a reasonable desired future condition of the groundwater resources in the management area.

+2. In this Rule, "affected person" means:

+- a.
 An owner of land within Ground Water Management Area; - b.
 A groundwater conservation district or subsidence district in or adjacent to Ground Water Management Area: - c.
 A regional water planning group with a water management strategy within the Ground Water Management Area; - d.
 A person who holds or is applying for a permit from a district within the Ground Water Management Area; - e.
 A person with a legally defined interest in groundwater in the Ground Water Management Area; or - f.
-Any other person defined as affected by $\underline{a}$ Texas Commission on Environmental Quality rule.
+Any other person defined as affected by Texas Commission on Environmental Quality rule.

 3. Not later than the tenth (10th) day after receiving a petition, the District shall submit a copy of the petition to the Texas Water Development Board.
-The Texas Water Development Board shall conduct an administrative review and study required by Section 36.1083(e), Texas Water Code, which must be completed and delivered to SOAH not later than 120 days after the date the Texas Water Development Board receives the petition.
-SOAH shall consider the study described and the desired future conditions (DFCs) explanatory report submitted to the development board under Section 36.108(d-3), Texas Water Code, to be part of the administrative record in the SOAH hearing; and the Texas Water Development Board shall make available relevant staff as expert witnesses if requested by SOAH or a party to the hearing.
+The Texas Water Development Board shall conduct an administrative review and study required by Water Code section 36.1083(e), which must be completed and delivered to SOAH not later than 120 calendar days after the date the Texas Water Development Board receives the petition.
+SOAH shall consider the study described and the desired future conditions (DFCs) explanatory report submitted to the development board under Water Code section 36.108(d-3) to be part of the administrative record in the SOAH hearing; and the Texas Water Development Board shall make available relevant staff as expert witnesses if requested by SOAH or a party to the hearing.

-4. Not later than 60 days after receiving a petition appealing the reasonableness of the desired future conditions filed under Section 36.1083(b), Texas Water Code, the District will submit to SOAH a copy of the petition and contract with SOAH to conduct a contested case hearing.
+4.Not later than 60 calendar days after receiving a petition appealing the reasonableness of the desired future conditions filed under Water Code section 36.1083(b), the District will submit to SOAH a copy of the petition and contract with SOAH to conduct a contested case hearing.

 5. The petitioner shall pay the costs associated with the contract with SOAH and shall deposit with the District an amount determined by the District, after consultation with SOAH, that is sufficient to pay the contract amount.
-The deposit must be received within 15 days of written notification by the District to the petitioner specifying the amount of the deposit.
-Failure to timely pay the deposit
+The deposit must be received within 15 calendar days of written notification by the District to the petitioner specifying the amount of the deposit.
+Failure to timely pay the deposit may result in dismissal of the petition.
+After the hearing is completed and all costs paid to SOAH, the district shall refund any excess money to the petitioner.